 In addition, it is allowed to make use of additional MSX hardware but they will not be taken into account when determining the final quality of the game by the voters.
 The goal of the contest is producing fine quality games that could be fully enjoyed in any MSX system.

-About the ROM size, any size will be accepted.
+Regarding the ROM size, any size will be accepted.

 These ROM files can be developed using any programming language.
 There are no requirements here, but of course Assembly is strongly recommended.
 Other compiled and/or interpreted languages are perfectly admissible.
 MSX-BASIC can be used as well, providing the final product is converted into a MSX ROM.

 Although original games will be preferred, non-original concept games will be also accepted.
 This includes conversions from arcade titles and/or other console or computer systems, as well as adaptations of already existent games.
 However, recompiled games or hacked games will not be accepted.
 Finally, direct graphic or music rips from other authors used without permission are out of the question as well.

 In case of doubt, the organization is entitled to ask for proof, such as the source code of the entry.
 Any suspicious game can be disqualified if the organization decides so.
 It should be noted that only complete games will be accepted; beta-versions, demos or “to be finished” games will not be included in the contest.

 No previously released games will be accepted as entries to the contest.
 We mean, game sold in the past, being sold now or even available for download somewhere.
 All entries must be unreleased games until they enter in the contest.